hunteke/temoa/docs/source/Documentation.rst

 Temoa deviates from standard mathematical notation and set understanding in two ways.
 The first is that Temoa places a restriction on the *time* set elements.
-Specifically, while most optimization programs treat set elements as arbitrary labels, Temoa assumes that all elements of the :math:`time\_existing`, :math:`time\_horizon`, and :math:`time\_future` sets are integers.
-Further, these sets are assumed to be `ordered`, such that the minimum element is "nought".
-For example, if :math:`P = \{2015, 2020, 2030\}`, then :math:`P_0 = 2015`.
-(Note the capital :math:`P` with the nought subscript indicates the first element in the P set.)
+Specifically, while most optimization programs treat set elements as arbitrary labels, Temoa assumes that all elements of the :code:`time_existing` and :code:`time_future` sets are integers.
+Further, these sets are assumed to be ordered, such that the minimum element is "nought".
+For example, if :math:`\text{P}^f = \setof{2015, 2020, 2030}`, then :math:`P_0 = 2015`.
+In other words, the capital :math:`\text{P}` with the nought subscript indicates the first element in the :code:`time_future` set.
 We will explain the reason for this deviation shortly.

 The second set of deviations revolves around the use of the Theta superset (:math:`\Theta`).
-The Temoa code makes heavy use of sparse sets, for both correctness and efficient use of computational resources, but for brevity and some "implementation details," we do not enumerate their logical creation here.
+The Temoa code makes heavy use of sparse sets, for both correctness and efficient use of computational resources.
+For brevity, and to avoid discussion of some "implementation details," we do not enumerate their logical creation here.
 Instead, we rely on the readers general understanding of the context.
-For example, in the sparse creation of the constraints of the Demand constraint class (explained in sections 3.4  and 4.2), we state simply that the constraint is instantiated "for all the ``<p``,\ ``s``,\ ``d``,\ ``dem>`` tuples in :math:`\Theta_{\text{demand parameter}}`".
+For example, in the sparse creation of the constraints of the Demand constraint class (explained in :ref:`NetworkConstraints` and :ref:`constraint-anatomy`), we state simply that the constraint is instantiated "for all the :math:`\tuple{p, s, d, dem}` tuples in :math:`\Theta_{\text{demand}}`".
 This means that the constraint is only defined for the exact indices for which the modeler specified end-use demands via the Demand parameter.

-A similar deviation from standard notation occurs with summation over some sets.
-Rather then being pedantically correct, including various "such that" clauses in summation domain specifications, we assume that all summations occur in a sparse manner.
-Take equation :eq:`Activity` as an example (described in context in section 3.4.):
+Summations also occur in a sparse manner.
+Take equation :eq:`Activity` as an example (described in :ref:`DecisionVariables`):

 .. math::